msamsami/wnb/README.md

 </div>

 ## Introduction
-Naive Bayes is often recognized as one of the most popular classification algorithms in the machine learning community.
-This package takes naive Bayes to a higher level by providing its implementations in more general and weighted settings.
+Naive Bayes is a widely used classification algorithm known for its simplicity and efficiency.
+This package takes naive Bayes to a higher level by providing more flexible and weighted variants, making it suitable for a broader range of applications.

 ### General naive Bayes
-The issue with the well-known implementations of the naive Bayes algorithm (such as the ones in `sklearn.naive_bayes` module) is that they assume a single distribution for the likelihoods of all features.
-Such an implementation can limit those who need to develop naive Bayes models with different distributions for feature likelihood.
-And enters **WNB** library!
-It allows you to customize your naive Bayes model by specifying the likelihood distribution of each feature separately.
-You can choose from a range of continuous and discrete probability distributions to design your classifier.
+Most standard implementations, such as those in `sklearn.naive_bayes`, assume a single distribution type for all feature likelihoods.
+This can be restrictive when dealing with mixed data types. **WNB** overcomes this limitation by allowing users to specify different probability distributions for each feature individually.
+You can select from a variety of continuous and discrete distributions, enabling greater customization and improved model performance.

 ### Weighted naive Bayes
-Although naive Bayes has many advantages such as simplicity and interpretability, its conditional independence assumption rarely holds true in real-world applications.
-In order to alleviate its conditional independence assumption, many attribute weighting naive Bayes (WNB) approaches have been proposed.
-Most of the proposed methods involve computationally demanding optimization problems that do not allow for controlling the model's bias due to class imbalance.
-Minimum Log-likelihood Difference WNB (MLD-WNB) is a novel weighting approach that optimizes the weights according to the Bayes optimal decision rule and includes hyperparameters for controlling the model's bias. **WNB** library provides an efficient implementation of gaussian MLD-WNB.
+While naive Bayes is simple and interpretable, its conditional independence assumption often fails in real-world scenarios.
+To address this, various attribute-weighted naive Bayes methods exist, but most are computationally expensive and lack mechanisms for handling class imbalance.

+**WNB** package provides an optimized implementation of *Minimum Log-likelihood Difference Wighted Naive Bayes* (MLD-WNB), a novel approach that optimizes feature weights using the Bayes optimal decision rule.
+It also introduces hyperparameters for controlling model bias, making it more robust for imbalanced classification.

 ## Installation
 This library is shipped as an all-in-one module implementation with minimalistic dependencies and requirements.
 Furthermore, it fully **adheres to Scikit-learn API** ❤️.